ecmwf/odc/docs/content/tools.rst

 ``set``
 -------

-Creates a new file setting columns to given values.
+Copy and ODB-2 file replacing the values associated with specified columns with the (constant) values specified.

 Usage
    .. code-block:: shell